natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-1E%20(Japan).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a step 2 Cobra variant the Japanese bought for trials in the consideration of attack helicopters as a branch.
-After positive results and coming to a deal, Japan ordered the license production of step 3 Cobra's becoming the [[AH-1S]]
+The '''AH-1E''' is a step 2 Cobra variant bought by the Japanese for trials in the consideration of attack helicopters as a branch.
+After positive results and coming to a deal, Japan ordered the license production of step 3 Cobras, becoming the [[AH-1S]].

 It was introduced in [[Update "Starfighters"]].
-As an earlier Cobra model, it doesn't come with TOW-2's or thermal NVD imaging unlike its later variant the [[AH-1S]] / [[AH-1S Kisarazu]]
+As an earlier Cobra model, it doesn't come with TOW-2s or thermal NVD imaging unlike its later variant the [[AH-1S]] / [[AH-1S Kisarazu]].
+It is more like a flying ATGM carrier than an independent helicopter that can snipe from afar.
+The TOW missiles are powerful, but they can only reach 3.75 km, which is shorter than the range of the AA systems that the Cobra will encounter.
+The best way to play the AH-1 is to support the ground team and jet aircraft, and let them handle the SPAA/SAM, planes, and other helicopters.
+* If the team fails to claim aerial supremacy, the helicopter crew should fly low and hide behind buildings or terrain, fire a missile at a target and then move away, and repeat this tactic.
+* If the skies are clear, the helicopter crew can fly higher and see more of the battlefield, fire missiles at ground targets, and provide information to the team before returning to the helipad for more missiles.

 == General info ==
 === Flight performance ===
 {{Specs-Heli-Flight}}
 <!-- ''Describe how the helicopter behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-The AH-1S early has a single turboshaft T53-L-703 power plant, providing up to 1351 BHP & 220 kgf with a mass of 350 kg.
-This turboshaft engine is able to push the AH-1S early to speeds in excess of 277 km/h whilst carrying wing-mounted armaments.
+The AH-1E has a single turboshaft T53-L-703 power plant, providing up to 1351 BHP & 220 kgf with a mass of 350 kg.
+This turboshaft engine is able to push the AH-1E to speeds in excess of 277 km/h whilst carrying wing-mounted armaments.

 {| class="wikitable" style="text-align:center"
 |-